mohamedghoul/Riftbound/README.md

 # Riftbound
 **TODO: Brief 1-2 sentence description of the game goes here**

+The Unity Editor version used in this project is 2022.3.24f1

 ## Contributing to the project
 ### Issues (Where do I start?)
 For each feature you are implementing or bug you are fixing, an issue must be created in the [Issues](https://github.com/mohamedghoul/Riftbound/issues) tab.
 It's not a complicated process at all and realistically only takes 3-5 minutes max.
 Here's how to do it and some things to keep in mind: